I-Etga/trello_test_api_ui/README.md

 Test data critical (such as: browser,username/password,url/environment,base-uri,api-key,token etc.)for the framework's operation is stored in the `configuration.properties` file.
 The `ConfigurationReader` utility class facilitates reading and accessing this configuration data, supporting different test environments.

-## Test Cases

-### #tc1: UI-only Test

-1. Create a board on the UI.
-2. Check the existence of the board.
-3. Delete the board on the UI.
-4. Confirm the successful deletion.

-### #tc2: UI and API Test Combination

-1. Create a board via the API.
-2. Verify the existence of the board on the UI.

-### #tc3: API-only Test

-1. Create a board via the API.
-2. Delete the board via the API.
-3. Confirm the proper functioning of both API requests.

-## API Testing with Trello

-API testing is performed using Trello's API.
-An API key and token are obtained from Trello, and test cases are transitioned from manual testing in Postman to automated testing using the RestAssured library.

 ## Getting Started

 To run the tests, follow these steps: